WheatonCS/Lexos/test/test_suite/Experiments/Chinese/ModernChinese/README.md

 # Modern Chinese

-1. Sample Test
+Sample Test
 ---------------------------------------------------------------------
-In order to test if Lexos can analyze Modern Chinese literature, we chose the "Turbulent Stream" trilogy and the "Love" trilogy written by Ba jin, and two novels written by Jia Pingwa.
+In order to test if Lexos can analyze Modern Chinese literature, we chose the "Turbulent Stream" trilogy and the "Love" trilogy written by Ba Jin, along with two novels written by Jia Pingwa.
 Here we show how cluster analysis can be used to identify authorship, and to show how a certain writer's writing style changes over the years.